maelstrom-software/maelstrom/doc/book/head/src/go-test/config.md

 ## `vet`

 This configuration controls the value of the `-vet` flag that is passed to `go test`.
+If not provided, the flag isn't provided to `go test`.
 See `go help test` for more information.
-If not provided, it similarly does not provide the flag to `go test` causing it to do its default as described in the aforementioned documentation.

 ## `short`

 Tells long running tests to shorten their run time.
 This flag is forwarded to test binaries.
-See `go help testflag` for more information about its affect
+See `go help testflag` for more information.

 ## `fullpath`

 Shows the full file name in error messages.
 This flag is forwarded to test binaries.
-See `go help testflag` for more information about its affect
+See `go help testflag` for more information.